 I consider myself a major brunch enthusiast, so you know I’ve visited just about every spot for brunch in Havana.
-While Havana is known for its coffee, it hasn’t had an overwhelming option of brunch places in the past – however, that is quickly starting to change.
+While Havana is known for its coffee, it hasn’t had an overwhelming array of brunch options in the past – however, that finally starting to change.

-In this self-styled ultimate guide to the best spots for brunch in Havana, we’re sharing our favorites in Havana – and why you shouldn’t miss some of city’s go-to spots for breakfast and brunch.
+In this ultimate local guide to the best spots for brunch in Havana, we’re sharing our favorites in Havana – and why you shouldn’t miss some of the city’s go-to spots for breakfast and brunch.

 El Café is my personal go-to spot in Havana for coffee and brunch.
 This is one of Havana’s best cafes with fantastic coffee options, and you’ll want to spend a lazy morning and afternoon enjoying with friends.